Amin Howeidi: Early life and education

 Howeidi was born in Munufiya on 22 September 1921.
 He attended the Egyptian Military Academy and graduated in 1940.
 He held a master's degree in military sciences from the Chief of Staff College which he received in 1951.
 Then he attended the United States Army Command and General Staff College (CGSC) at Fort Leavenworth and obtained another master's degree in military sciences in 1955.
 Next, he obtained a master's degree in translation, press and publication from Cairo University in 1956.

 Career

 After his graduation Howeidi began to work as a teacher at the Military Academy.
 Later, he became a professor at the Military Chief of Staff College.
 In addition, he served as the head of military operations planning in the Armed Forces Command.
 He was part of the Free Officers who inaugurated the 1952 revolution in Egypt.
-Then he began to hold public posts.
-His offices included ambassador to Morocco (1962–1963), ambassador to Iraq (1963–1965), minister of national guidance (1965–1966), and minister of state for cabinet affairs (1966–1967).
+Then he began to hold public posts in 1956 when he was appointed minister of guidance.
+His other offices included ambassador to Morocco (1962–1963), ambassador to Iraq (1963–1965), minister of national guidance (1965–1966), and minister of state for cabinet affairs (1966–1967).